 Mathematically, how does this work?
 If you kept track of all the terms, you see that risk = (age – rp) + rd + (wd -rd) + rp = age + (rp– rp) + (rd - rd)+ wd.
 The middle two terms evaluate to zero, simplifying the expression to the desired result, risk = age + wd.
 Essentially, both parties inject noise into a communications protocol, the noisy signal undergoes previously agreed-upon linear mathematical operations, and then, the noise is removed at the very end.
 The fact that both parties remember and do not disclose or share their noise terms (rp and rd, respectively) is what protects the secrets.

 This simplified example omits details required to make such systems work in practice – most obviously, in this toy scheme, the patient can immediately obtain the doctor’s secret, wd, by inverting the algorithm (risk – 27 = 3).
 As soon as the secrets on both sides become more complex, it becomes exceedingly difficult for either party to learn (or even estimate) the other party’s secrets.
 Multiplication requires additional steps such as mathematically-paired random numbers called Beaver Triples.
-If you have read to this point, you might be interested to learn more, or, to come join us in Palo Alto or Hong Kong to build a secure foundation for digital health.
+If you have read to this point, you might be interested to learn more, or, to come join us in Palo Alto to build a secure foundation for digital health.
 In the former case, here is the original 1991 publication on Beaver Triples (Efficient Multiparty Protocols Using Circuit Randomization) and in the latter case, additionally, reach out.